In Bizarre Photo Op, Trump Tells Press 'This Is The Calm Before The Storm'

 Reporters at the gathering expressed confusion around the event ― which was called after the day’s press “lid” was placed for the evening.
 A lid is called when the president has no more scheduled public appearances and is effectively done for the day.
 It was reinstated after photos were taken.

 Before the photo spray was called, Trump was hosting a dinner with military officials and their spouses in the Blue Room of the White House.
-Those in attendance included General Joseph Dunford, chairman of the Joint Chiefs of Staff, and General Paul Selva, vice chairman of the Joint Chiefs.
+Those in attendance included Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, and Gen. Paul Selva, vice chairman of the Joint Chiefs.